*C. Higgins, PhD (Chair)—sociolinguistics, multilingualism, discourse analysis, linguistic landscapes

 Employment opportunities have expanded nationally and internationally to include various types of educational and occupational institutions.
 In addition to language education and administration at all levels, employment opportunities extend to such domains as publishing, test development for international agencies, and language training programs for businesses.

 The department, whose MA program dates back to 1961, is regarded as one of the most prestigious second language programs worldwide.
 Offerings comprise a wide range of general and specialized courses.
 SLS faculty members are well respected nationally and internationally through their research, publications, and leadership roles at national and international levels.
 It attracts top-quality students and maintains a variety of services and activities that stimulates a high level of student satisfaction and collaboration, including post-graduation employment advice and assistance.

 SLS faculty members have served on the executive boards of the American Association for Applied Linguistics and the Teachers of English to Speakers of Other Languages International Association.
-Department faculty are also present and past editors of the international journals Applied Linguistics (C. Higgins, G. Kasper), Language Learning (T. Grüter), Journal of Response to Writing (E. Gilliland), and Reading in a Foreign Language (R. Day).
+Department faculty are also present and past editors of the international journals Applied Linguistics (C. Higgins, G. Kasper), Language Learning (T. Grüter), Journal of Response to Writing (E. Gilliland).

 The Bachelor of Arts degree program in second language studies provides students with a comprehensive understanding of a wide range of issues related to how second and foreign languages are learned, taught, and used in local and global contexts.
 This program, in accord with the values of SLS graduate degree programs, takes the broad view that plurilingual and pluricultural societies have greater success at communication in and across languages, which enables mutual understanding and appreciation, conflict resolution, and negotiation of values.